StevenFleming/FlashPoint/README.md

 Additional Features
-Users can form social connections, share their progress and create climbing sessions with other users Gym can create routes with the following additional properties: Number of Holds, : Number of Hold Types, Users can input fields in respect to routes with the following additional properties :
+Users can form social connections, share their progress and create climbing sessions with other users Gym can create climbs with the following additional properties: Number of Holds, : Number of Hold Types, Users can input fields in respect to climbs with the following additional properties :
 Flashed
 DataBase Stores setters
 Display for Setters
-All routes
+All climbs
-Current Routes
+Current Climbs
-Most popular routes
+Most popular climbs
-Respective Route difficulty vs Gym Route difficulty React Native - to support Mobile development
+Respective Climb difficulty vs Gym Climb difficulty React Native - to support Mobile development
- When on Iphones users can scan barcodes to get route information
+ When on Iphones users can scan barcodes to get climb information